 It turns out that deep frying at home is pretty easy (those of you who are already comfortable deep frying at home can skip to the recipe).
 It didn’t even make that big of a mess (my biggest fears were splattered oil all over my kitchen and lighting my kitchen on fire).
-And while counter top deep fryers Deep Fryers would definitely make the job easier, you don’t need one (although if you thought you were going to be deep frying frequently, this might be a good investment).
+And while countertop Deep Fryers would definitely make the job easier, you don’t need one (although if you thought you were going to be deep frying frequently, this might be a good investment).
 Here’s what you do need:

 - a large bottom, fairly deep pot.
 I used my smaller stock pot.